Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{ccurate} positioning is a pre-requisite for many modern use-cases, finding applications in various areas such as autonomous driving, augmented reality, navigation, etc. \cite{c542dde194c4451abf82fb0cf3c10301}.
-While Global Positioning System (GPS) stands out as the ubiquitous solution for navigation, its efficacy is often compromised in scenarios where a direct line of sight to satellites is obstructed, such as in tunnels, dense urban environments and indoors.
+While \ac{GPS} stands out as the ubiquitous solution for navigation, its efficacy is often compromised in scenarios where a direct \ac{LoS} to satellites is obstructed, such as in tunnels and dense urban environments.
 An alternative solution is to use cellular networks.
 Cellular networks have been used for positioning since the first generation (1G) of mobile networks \cite{del2017survey}.
 In 4G networks, \ac{TDoA} and \ac{AoA}-based techniques were introduced, which rely on multiple base stations to estimate the position of a mobile device.
-These techniques proved to be more accurate than the previous ones, but required additional infrastructure and were not suitable for indoor environments.
+These techniques proved to be more accurate than the previous ones, but required additional infrastructure.
 In 5G networks, the adoption of mmWave frequencies and beamforming techniques improved the accuracy of positioning \cite{italiano2023tutorial,wen2019survey,shahmansoori2017position}.
 In 6G networks, the use of \acp{RIS} is expected to further enhance the accuracy and reliability of cellular-based localization \cite{wymeersch2020radio, behravan2022positioning, emenonye2023fundamentals, he2022beyond}.

 In advancement of wireless communications through successive generations, achieving sustainability and improving energy and spectral efficiency has always been a central objective, and the upcoming 6G is no exception \cite{tataria20216g}.
 As pointed out, 4G networks succeeded in improving positioning by putting a minimum requirement on hardware resources and 5G managed to progress further in positioning by accessing large chunks of bandwidth in mmWave and large antenna arrays.
 Therefore, the question remains whether 6G will continue this trend or if there could be another solution to achieve improved positioning without leveraging more resources.
 The use of \acp{RIS} appears to be a key point in this regard.